 Return value

-It returns a constreverseiterator to the element following the last element of the reversed container.
+It provides a constreverseiterator pointing to the element that comes after the final element in the reversed container.

 Complexity